ReactCLT/styling-react-components/README.md

 npm start
 ```

-Modify the `import` statement in `examples/index.js` to explore different examples. :thumbsup:
+Modify the `import` statement in `index.js` to explore different examples.